On fibrations of Lie groupoids: Symplectic structure over locally topological product Lie groupoid fibrations

 Suppose that both $\K$ and $\A$ are orbifold groupoids.
-Then the Lie groupoid extension $\G=\A\rtimes_{\Lambda,\Omega}\K$ associated to a generalized cocycle $(\Lambda,\Omega)$ is also an orbifold groupoid.
+Then the topological product Lie groupoid fibration $\G=\A\rtimes_{\Lambda,\Omega}\K$ associated to a generalized cocycle $(\Lambda,\Omega)$ is also an orbifold groupoid.
 In this section we show that under some appropriate conditions, there is a natural symplectic structure over $\G=\A\rtimes_{\Lambda,\Omega}\K$ when both $\K$ and $\A$ are symplectic orbifold groupoids.

 \begin{theorem} Let $\omega_K$ and $\omega_A$ be the symplectic forms over the orbifold groupoids $\K$ and $\A$ respectively.
 If $\Lambda:K^1\rto \mathrm{SAut}^0(\A)$ preserves the symplectic structure over $\A$ and is locally constant, then the symplectic form